uekeh4/Predicting-Song-Popularity-in-Spotify/README.md

 Machine Learning: `tree` for decision trees, `randomForest` for random forests, and `glmnet` for LASSO and Ridge regression. `leaps` was used for subset selection.

 Data Visualization: `ggplot2` for creating plots and `ggcorrplot` for the correlation heatmap.
+Base R for the distrubtion, Q-Q Plot and Residuals vs Fitted Plots

 #### In collaboration with Lauren Ellis, Orhan Gozutok, and Ava Meissner
 ### Relevant References
 * **Dataset:** The original Spotify 2023 dataset was obtained from Kaggle.